-Over recent years, there has been a relevant change in the long-term prognosis of people with multiple sclerosis (pwMS), mainly due to the regulatory approval of a range of highly active immunotherapies with mechanisms of action that include alteration of lymphocyte trafficking, lymphocyte depletion and disruption of lymphocyte replication.
-PwMS receiving these drugs may be at risk of reactivation of latent pathogens, worsening of asymptomatic chronic infections, contracting de novo infections and experiencing a more severe course of common infections [1].
+Over the last years, there has been a relevant change in the long-term prognosis of people with multiple sclerosis (pwMS), mainly due to the regulatory approval of a range of highly active immunotherapies with mechanisms of action that include alteration of lymphocyte trafficking, lymphocyte depletion and disruption of lymphocyte replication.
+PwMS receiving these drugs may be at risk of reactivation of latent pathogens, worsening of asymptomatic chronic infections, contracting de novo infections and experiencing a more severe course of common infections.
 For this reason, individualized therapy must balance efficacy and side effects and should incorporate a set of preventive strategies to minimize risks.

 An important part of the infectious risks for pwMS receiving highly active immunotherapies can be mitigated through vaccination.
-In the last few years, several national guidelines [2-4], consensus statements [5], and review documents have recommended vaccination in patients with multiple sclerosis (MS) who are candidates for immunosuppressant drugs [6-8].
-However, questions remain in clinical practice as to when and whether to introduce a particular vaccine and which disease-modifying therapies (DMTs) can impact vaccine responses.
-Additionally, vaccine coverage rates have been reported to be lower than desired for MS populations [9].
+In the last few years, several national guidelines,2-4 consensus statements,5 and review documents recommend vaccination in MS patients who are candidates for immunosuppressant drugs.6-8 However, questions remain in clinical practice as to when and whether to introduce a particular Correspondence to: